 New Karolinska Solna (NKS) is the project name for the state-of-the-art hospital currently under construction next to Karolinska University Hospital in Solna.
-The assignment for the new university hospital, which will open its doors to the first patients at the end of 2016, is to provide highly-specialised healthcare to the 2.5 million population in the region, and to conduct basic research, patient-focused clinical research, and education.
-Greater collaboration between healthcare and research will contribute to new research findings being turned into new treatment methods and medicines more quickly.
+The assignment for the new university hospital, which will open its doors to the first patients at the end of 2016, is to provide highly specialized healthcare to the 2.5 million population in the region and to conduct basic research, patient-focused clinical research as well as education.
+Greater collaboration between healthcare and research will contribute to new research findings being turned into new treatment methods and medicines faster.